Best Free Password Manager: Top 5 Free Providers

 Free Password Managers: Top 5 Providers

-Of the 12 password managers that we carefully examined in our EXPERTE.com evaluation, 10 offer free versions of their software.
-But free doesn't always mean the same thing, since each service imposes different limitations or restrictions on non-paying users.
+Of the 12 password managers that we carefully examined in our EXPERTE.com review series, 10 offer free versions.
+But free doesn't always mean the same thing, since each service limits different aspects or features.

 So, without further ado, here are our Top 5 free password managers: